nafizjiwa/REACT-Redux/README.md

 # REACT-Redux
-- Library to manage and update state.
+- Library to manage and update state through the STORE OBJECT.
-- The state object (initialWagonState) and the state management logic (stateReducer) are the model.
+- The state object (initialState) and the state management logic (stateReducer)
 - The model is updated through actions that trigger the reducer function and then change state
 - Dispatch an action --> Describes what to change
-- function that takes state and action as arguments, and returns the next state of the app
+- Actions are functions take in current state and action return the next state of the app

 ### **1. STATE Defined
       const initialState = [ 'Take Five', 'Claire de Lune', 'Respect' ];